brianhouse/art_and_code/units/5_nonlinearity/code.md

   <img src="code/canvas_5.png" width=300 /><br />
 </p>

-Once you do this, nothing will appear to have happened.
-However, if you do "Sketch" —> "Show Sketch Folder", you'll see that there is a "Data" folder inside it, and inside that, the font.

-Next, we use the `createFont()` function to load it into Processing.
-This takes the filename of the font and a size, and it stores it in a variable.
+Next, we use the `createFont()` function to load it into Processing—this is similar to the `loadImage()` function.
+It takes the filename of the font and a size, and it stores the font data in a variable.
 The size is more or less irrelevant, since we can change it later, but for best quality try to set it to approximately what you'll use—you can list more than one as additional arguments.

 `createFont()` should always be called within `setup()`, but you can use `textFont()` anywhere to change fonts on the fly.
 Just keep in mind that you may need to make a global variable with the font name: